 For those of you who are fans of The Princess Bride, you’ll recognize the quote said by the impressive clergyman during the wedding scene.
 The movie is funny and quotable.
 If you haven’t seen it, it’s a classic fairy tale of true love with a beautiful princess, an engaging band of rescuers, and an evil prince.

-Growing up, I read all the classic fairy tale books with similar storylines.
+Growing up, I read all the classic fairy tales with similar storylines.
 All of them ended with the couple living happily ever after.
 Isn’t that what we generally want?
 To live happily with the person we love until death do us part?

 Marriage isn’t always happy or fun.
 Sometimes we don’t like the person we married, and it takes a lot of work to stay together.
 Marriage can also be the most amazing, funny, and scary adventure with the one person who truly knows you and loves you in spite of all your baggage.

-In November, my husband and I will celebrate our 30th wedding anniversary.
+Last November, my husband and I celebrated our 31st wedding anniversary.
 Here are ten things I learned along the way that I wish I’d known before we got married.

 - Don’t talk like a parent to your spouse.
 Admittedly, I’m a control freak.
 I like to direct people’s traffic.
 And that’s okay when you’re raising children.
 But it’s not okay when it’s your spouse.
 Do you ever use these phrases when you speak to your spouse: “You never…you should…you always….if you would just…”?
 Phrases like that are typically used when parents talk to their children.
 Many arguments have been started by using a critical, shaming, and controlling parental voice.